-3.1 Sūtra Neti Kriyā - The process of nasal cleaning by inserting a soft thread through the nose of the length of one handspan so that it comes out of the mouth.
+3.1 Sūtra Neti Kriyā — The process of nasal cleaning by inserting a soft thread through the nose of the length of one handspan so that it comes out of the mouth.

-3.2 Sūtra Neti Thread- The thread used for Sūtra Neti Kriyā.
+3.2 Sūtra Neti Thread — The thread used for Sūtra Neti Kriyā.

 4 MATERIAL